TOP MNC — AWS / DevOps INTERVIEW QUESTIONS

 If we stop the EC2 instance, will the Private IP change?

 No, stopping an EC2 instance retains its private IP address.
-However, terminating and restarting an instance may result in a change of private IP unless using Elastic IP.
+However, terminating and restarting an instance may result in a change of private IP unless using an Elastic IP.

 What is blue/green development?